xiaohongchen1991/clang-xform/README.md

 version 1.0.0:

-clang-xform - a simple Clang-based app for large-scale C++ code transformation
+clang-xform - a Clang-based app for large-scale C++ code transformation

 # Description

 **clang-xform** is a clang-based app that automatically performs predefined transformation on C++ source code.
 It can match certain code pattern and apply specified transformation through the Clang AST matcher and its callback function registered by the user.
 The predefined AST matchers are listed and explained in [Matcher list](#matcher-list).
 The [Quick tutorial](#quick-tutorial) will demonstrate how to quickly authorize your own AST matchers and apply them in your codebase.
-More information can be found in the resources listed in [Resources](#resources).

 Author/contact: Xiaohong Chen, xiaohong_chen1991@hotmail.com

 # Quick tutorial